ktyadav/VideoOnDemad/README.md

 * MongoDb

 ## About Application
-> This application User Interface is depeloped in Angular 2 to show the video list, When user select any of the video then
+> This application User Interface is depeloped in Angular 2 using TypeScript.
->
+> Rest API depeloped in NodeJs using Express.
+> MongoDB online mLab database used to store user history on server.

 ## How to Run

-> See npm and nvm version notes above

 Install the npm packages described in the `package.json` and verify that it works: